johndeighan/mapper/TreeMapper.md

 class PLLParser
 ===============

-1. Define a mapping function
+1. Define a mapping function (regular function)
 2. Use function treeFromBlock to get the tree

 Let's say that you want to create a language for